thisz-suvernalatha/Srida-IT-Cybersecurity-Internship/Phase 1 - Foundation Setup – Your Cybersecurity War Room/Scenario 1 Brute Force Followed by Privileged Login (T1110 + T1078)/README.md

 ### 🔐 **Objective**

-Simulate a brute-force attack against Remote Desktop Protocol (RDP) and detect in through SIEM tool
+Simulate a brute-force attack against the Remote Desktop Protocol (RDP) and detect it using a SIEM tool.
 ---

 ### 🧰 **Lab Components**